marcusrossel/live-lightshow/README.md

 * [bash](https://www.gnu.org/software/bash/) for running the program
 * [vi](https://www.vim.org/download.php) for configuring a light show

 If you are missing any of these utilities, please install them.
-You can check whether they are installed by running:
+You can check whether any are missing by running:

 ```bash
 for u in curl bash vi; do command -v $u &>/dev/null || echo $u is missing; done